UZziell/hammerDOS/README.md

 ### Prerequisites
-* tor should be installed and to configured to open a SOCKS proxy.
+* tor should be installed and to configured to open a SOCKS listener on some port.
 * python **pysocks** package

 ### Installing